dkshubert/unNESassary/README.md

 - The C++ Core Guidelines suggests an alternative approach.
 - Code can be simplified, keeping with the conditions above.
 - Code readability/understandability can be increased, keeping with the conditions above.

+Any feedback that furthers any of the above goals is appreciated!

 ## Current Project Status